MasterBroNetwork/TesterUtils/README.md

 # TesterUtils
-An open-source Paper 1.19.2 plugin designed to make testing generally easier by providing helpful utility commands and features.
+An open-source Paper/Spigot 1.19.2 plugin designed to make testing generally easier by providing helpful utility commands and features.

 This plugin uses the Apache 2.0 License, Information can be found here: [License](/LICENSE)